Renters Rights LondonRenters Rights LondonRenters Rights London

 And does housing benefit cover it?

 No. The Local Housing Allowance (LHA) is the maximum amount of housing benefit you can get, regardless of whether you’re a private renter (renting from a private landlord) or a social renter (renting from the council or a housing association).
-The monthly LHA in Wandsworth depends on which part of the borough you live in, and the two different rates are:
+The monthly LHA in Wandsworth depends on which part of the borough you live in.
+The rates increased in April 2024 and now, the two different rates are:

 Inner South West London (e.g. Wandsworth, Battersea, Tooting)